 -- IMS Research

-These sensors will be able to connect to Bluetooth mobile phones, tablets, and laptops.
-Once health information is sent to these computerized hub devices, it can be stored and analyzed.
-People can view their own health information or securely share their vital signs and other medical information with their healthcare provider.
+These sensors connect to Bluetooth enabled phones, tablets, and laptops.
+Once the sensor sends the health information to the computerized hub device, it is stored and analyzed.
+Consumers can view their own health information or securely share their medical information with their healthcare provider.

 Many companies are realizing the market potential for Bluetooth technology in healthcare devices.

 For example, a smart watch promises to help people with epilepsy by detecting abnormal movements in people prone to seizures.
-It will be able to send alerts to their phone and from there to their doctor.
+It sends alerts to their phone and from there to their doctor.

-This ability to alert your health care provider is critical.
-Millions of people now carry a Bluetooth enabled phone with them almost everywhere they go.
-Soon they'll be able to simply pair their phone with new types of Bluetooth wireless sensors that monitor everything from glucose and oxygen levels to heart rate and electrocardiogram (ECG).
+This ability to alert health care providers is critical.
+Millions of people carry a Bluetooth enabled phone almost everywhere they go.
+People can simply pair their phone with new types of Bluetooth wireless sensors to monitor everything from glucose and oxygen levels to heart rate and electrocardiogram (ECG).